SueMottet/kickstarter-analysis/README.md

 * Theater play projects launched in other months were mostly successful as well

 ### Outcomes based on Goals
 There are certain ranges of goals that perform better than others.
 The highest percentage of success was for goals $1000 or under.
-The second highest percentage of success was for projects in the $35000 to $49,000 range.
+The second highest percentage of success was for projects with goals in the $35000 to $49,000 range.
 There were two projects with goals in excess of $50,000 that were successfully funded.

 #### 1. Average Goals (Means)
 * Successful US Theater play projects on average had goals of a little over $5000